 She has high energy levels, so what you feed your dog needs to reflect that.
 High-quality dog food with protein and fat will keep her muscles strong while helping her maintain her endurance.

-Whole meats and meat meal consisting of chicken, fish, beef or lamb are prime options.
+Whole meats and meat meals consisting of chicken, fish, beef, or lamb are prime options.

-Healthy sources of fat include Omega-3 fatty acid (found in fish oil) that will promote healthy eye and brain development.
+Healthy sources of fat include Omega-3 fatty acids (found in fish oil) which will promote healthy eye and brain development.
 It’s also fabulous for a shiny coat and skin.

 Feed your dog two meals a day.
 Aim for ¾ to 1 ½ cups of food (divided up accordingly).
 An adult Corgi needs around 780 daily calories while a puppy needs 730 calories daily.